eMeRiKa13/toor-match-schedule/README.md

-# Toornament.com Match Scheduling Tool
+# Toornament.com Match Scheduling Tool with PHP
-PHP script to schedule your matches by list with the Toornament's API.
+PHP script to schedule your matches by list, thanks to the Toornament's API.

 1. Download and run the script
 2. [Create a Toornament API application](https://developer.toornament.com/applications) to get your API ids